ChooTingFeng/ecliseinstaller/README.md

 First of all, download this repo and extract to a directory

+*ATTENTION FOR 1.7 BETA USERS!*

+Use ECL.bat, and importECL.bat and exportECL.bat if you are starting fresh!

 1. Go to settings on your emulator, and enable "Android Debug Bridge" or USB Debugging (Google can help)
 1a.
 For a real android phone, search how to enable developer options for your phone and enable USB Debugging there
 1b.
 You'll also have to connect a cable from your phone to PC if you install it on a real phone